gravitational/careers/challenges/product/challenge-2.md

 In order to be respectful of your time, we may opt to end the challenge early if the submission does not improve after this feedback is suggested or if we identify a large number of issues.

-### Setup

-Create a GitHub repository, either throwaway or in your GitHub account, feel free to open source it and use it later.

-We understand that you will spend a couple of days on this project, so we know that it will take you 1-2 weeks to reserve the time for it.

-Do not hesitate to reach out in case you get stuck or have any kind of general questions or concerns.
-Please remember that communication is just as important for this exercise as the code.